-Since then Daisy has directed the successful children's classic MADELINE for Columbia Pictures starring Oscar winners Frances McDormand and Nigel Hawthorne and based on Ludwig Bemelmans' famed books.
-For Working Title Films and Universal Pictures Daisy directed the Bollywood influenced comedy, THE GURU starring Heather Graham, Jimi Mistry and Oscar-winner Marisa Tomei.
-She has also directed two television movies, MORE OF ME for the Lifetime Network, and FRENEMIES for the Disney Channel.
-Daisy has written for television including the pilot PRICELESS for executive producer Lisa Kudrow and Warner Bros.
+Von Scherler Mayer has written for television including the pilot PRICELESS for executive producer Lisa Kudrow and Warner Bros.
 Television.
-As a director of episodic television, Daisy has worked on a number of critically acclaimed series including, MAD MEN, NURSE JACKIE and SHAMELESS.
-Before her work in film and television, Daisy was a New York theater director and comedy improv performer.
+As a director of episodic television, she has worked on a number of critically acclaimed series including, MAD MEN, NURSE JACKIE and SHAMELESS.
+Before her work in film and television, von Scherler Mayer was a New York theater director and comedy improv performer.
 Prior to that, she studied both film and theater at Wesleyan University.

-Daisy also trained at The Circle in the Square, Williamstown Theater Festival and Atlantic Theater Company, where she went on to work as a director.
-Daisy lives in Los Angeles with her husband, film composer David Carbonara, and two daughters, Ava and Colette.
+Daisy also trained at The Circle in the Square, the Williamstown Theater Festival and Atlantic Theater Company, where she went on to work as a director.
+She lives in Los Angeles with her husband, film composer David Carbonara, and two daughters, Ava and Colette.

-Michael Urban is a graduate of the AFI Screenwriting program (Class of 2000).
-His first feature film SAVED! (co-written with Brian Dannelly) was produced by MGM/UA in 2004.
-He has since completed writing assignments for several major film and television studios including: Twentieth Century Fox, Sony Pictures, Warner Brothers Television, ABC Television, Lionsgate and HBO.
-His most recent feature film, WAVW premiered at the 2013 Outfest.
+Michael Urban is a graduate of the AFI Conservatory Screenwriting program (Class of 2000).
+His first feature film SAVED!, co-written with Brian Dannelly, starring Jena Malone, Mandy Moore and Macaulay Culkin, was produced by MGM/UA in 2004.
+He has since completed writing assignments for several major film and television studios including: ABC Television, HBO, Lionsgate, Sony Pictures, Twentieth Century Fox, and Warner Brothers Television.

 Marcie Begleiter is currently writer/director of the feature documentary "Tracing the Rope:Eva Hesse," now in post-production.
 She has also been a designer and illustrator for features, television and stage working as art director and storyboard artist with Bill Condon, Jennifer Warren, Alex Cox, Paul Bogart and Jonathon Wacks.
 Her book "From Word to Image: Storyboarding and the Filmmaking Process" is a bestseller, available in 5 languages, and she is recipient of numerous grants including an NEA project grant, a Durfee Foundation award and a Foundation for Arts Resources grant.